cypherics/stitchNsplit/README.md

 ### Stitch

-After a Split Operation is performed, one might require to stitch the images back up, that could be achieved easily by calling the <code>stitch_image</code> method

-While Performing Stitch if the code encounters an overlapping window, it merges it out seamlessly, without hampering the pixel information and image dimension
+While Performing Stitch if there are any overlapping window, those windows are merged seamlessly, without hampering the pixel information and image dimension

-Every Split image can be associated to the original image by looking at either the window number or the window itself.
+Every Split image can be associated to the original image by the *window number* or the *window* itself.

 *_Using stitchNsplit together_:*
 ```python